-Prior to joining the Duke Law faculty, Seymour was a senior associate specializing in bankruptcy litigation in the Washington, D.C. office of WilmerHale.
+Seymour joined the faculty in July 2022 after serving for three years as a Visiting Assistant Professor at Duke Law.
+Prior to coming to Duke, Seymour was a senior associate specializing in bankruptcy litigation in the Washington, D.C. office of WilmerHale.
 His experience included participation in two merits-stage Supreme Court cases as well as a number of courts of appeals cases involving bankruptcy issues; representation of a trade association in connection with a major report proposing reforms to business bankruptcy law; and representation of financial institutions in consumer cases in the bankruptcy courts.

 Seymour holds a first-class degree in Law with German Law from Oxford University, and a J.D., with highest honors, from The George Washington University Law School.